 - INFECTIOUS OUTBREAKS REPORT

-- CHIKUNGUNYA – In the US, 696 cases have been reported from 46 states.
-Most of these occurred in travelers returning from endemic areas of the Caribbean, South America, Pacific Islands, or Asia, however 6 locally acquired cases were identified in Florida.
+- CHIKUNGUNYA – In the US, 1,125 cases have been reported by the end of September.
+Most of these occurred in travelers returning from endemic areas of the Caribbean, South America, Pacific Islands, or Asia.
+New York State leads with 259 cases, all acquired after travel to endemic areas.
+11 locally acquired cases have been identified in Florida.

 Edited by: Dr. Bob Kanter